jrglasgow/mediaelement_audio_description/README.md

 When the button is clicked again and the feature turned off the audio player is set to volume 0 and the video player is set to the previous volume.

-If there is a captions file with audio descriptions you can set the srclang as the above example with the language code hyphen "ad" i.e. "lc-ad" and the captions will switch to using the descriptive captions.
-For instance in the above code example; if the user selected the English captions and turned on Audio Descriptions the captions track would immediately switch to the "English - Audio Described" version of the captions.
+If there is a captions file with audio descriptions you can set the srclang as the above example with the language code hyphen "ad" i.e. "en-ad" (for English) and the captions will switch to using the descriptive captions.
+For instance, in the above code example; if the user selected the English captions and turned on Audio Descriptions the captions track would immediately switch to the "English - Audio Described" version of the captions.
 If Audio Descriptions are turned off the captions track switches back.
 If there is no matching AD track nothing is done.

 TODO:
 * handle caption button being pressed after Audio Descriptions are activated